Alex13832/algo/doc/algo_string.md

 ```c++
 double JaroWinkler(const std::string &word_a, const std::string &word_b);
 ```
-Returns the Jari-Winkler edit distance.
-For equl strings, `1.0` is returned, non-equal, `0.0`.
+Returns the Jaro-Winkler edit distance. `1.0` and `0.0` are returned for equal and non-eqaul strings respectively.

 See the [Wikipedia](https://en.wikipedia.org/wiki/Jaro–Winkler_distance) and [GeeksforGeeks](https://www.geeksforgeeks.org/jaro-and-jaro-winkler-similarity/)
 pages on Jaro-Winkler for more information.
 Both links cover the mathematical theory behind the algorithm.